IgniteUI/indigo-design-docfx/en/plugins/figma-plugin.md

 ## 2. Create an application in App Builder

-Once you're ready with the design in Figma you can create an app from it using the `Create New App` feature of the plugin.
+Once you're ready with your design in Figma you can create an app from it using the `Create New App` feature of the plugin.
 You can choose a name and a resolution for your app, as well as select the Indigo.Design Cloud workspace, where the app will be created:

 <img class="responsive-img" src="../images/create-from-figma.gif" />